-Among the many drugs used to treat alcohol withdrawal, Diazepam is the preferred one by many doctors.
+Among the many drugs used to treat the syndrome, Diazepam for alcohol withdrawal is the preferred one by many doctors.
 The reason for this is that it has a greater half-life than the other available benzodiazepines.
 This property of the medicine helps immensely due to the fact that the drug aids in smoothing the treatment period without increasing the risk of rebound symptoms, which is a high possibility in many patients.
 The active metabolites of the pill remain in the system for a long period of time.
 The Diazepam prescription is provided only when the patient displays for which the drug is known to work very well.
 Based on the individual response to the treatment, the suitable drug course is provided.

-Diazepam dosage for alcohol withdrawal
+Diazepam for alcohol withdrawal dosage